 Tips for Fitting Horse Care into a Busy Schedule

 Sometimes work or holidays can throw off our routines, and thus, those of our horses.
 Despite being creatures of habit, horses are adaptable within reason.
+It’s important to have some handy tips for fitting horse care into a busy schedule.
 The list below explains what’s reasonable and when should you exercise caution when altering your feeding and management routine.

 - Reasonable: Feeding an hour earlier or later should not be an issue with most horses.

 - CAUTION: Being 3-4 hours late can be an issue especially if they are meal fed and do not have hay available between meals.
 Slow hay feeders can extend hay consumption during the day, thus minimizing the “empty-stomach” time.

 - Reasonable: Shortening the turn-out time is reasonable.
 During the initial turn-out, horses will usually explore the area and connect with nearby stablemates to satisfy their social thirst.